ReeVicente/PriceCompare/README.md

 ## Conclusion

 The Compare Tool project is designed to help users easily compare internet service plans.
 By maintaining a clear and organized structure, including components, services, and models, the application ensures a modular and maintainable codebase.

-For further development or contributing, please refer to the Angular documentation and best practices.

----

-This README provides a clearer and more detailed overview of the project, making it easier for new developers or contributors to understand the purpose, structure, and how to get started with the project.